MikeyShechter/Papers/README.md

 - $p_x^+(x')=p(x'|h(x')=h(x))$: The distribution over points with same label as $x$
 - $p_x^-(x')=p(x'|h(x') \neq h(x))$: The distribution over points with different label from $x$
 - $x \sim p$: x sampled from p
-- $q$: negative sampling distribution TODO
+- $q$: negative sampling distribution - this is what we want to do in a smart way
 - $\beta$: Concentration parameter that controls the degree by which $q_{\beta}$ (below) up-weights points $x'$ that have large inner product to the anchor x
 - $q_{\beta, x}(x')=q_{\beta}(x') = e^{\beta f(x)^Tf(x')}p(x')$: weighted sampling from $p$ based on how much the sample $x'$ is close to $x$
 - $q_b^-(x^-) = q_b(x^-|h(x) \neq h(x^-))$: weighted sampling like $q_{\beta, x}(x^-)$ conditioned that $h(x) \neq h(x^-)$